7RU7H/Archive/Windows/Active-Directory/Active-Directory-Defined.md

 #### Lightweight Directory Access Protocol(LDAP)

-Lightweight Directory Access Protocol (LDAP) is one the [[Network-Protocols-Cheatsheet]] very commonly used to interact with Domain Controllers to submit or retrieve data.
+Lightweight Directory Access Protocol (LDAP) is one the [[Network-Protocols]] very commonly used to interact with Domain Controllers to submit or retrieve data.
 LDAP is an open-source protocol designed to provides communication and interaction between applications and directory services.
 See [[LDAP-Recon]].

 #### Certicate Services